-Coronavirus outbreak: Officially, all districts in Uttar Pradeash is affected by COVID-19
+Coronavirus outbreak: Officially, all districts in Uttar Pradesh is affected by COVID-19

 Lucknow, May 14: As Chandauli reported a COVID-19 positive case in Uttar Pradesh, the entire state is now under the grip of coronavirus.
 Chandauli was the only district of the 75 districts in Uttar Pradesh, where no single case of COVID-19 was registered.